isaac76/pocketresearcher/README.md

 - Seamless switching with no interruption

 ### API Setup
-1. Copy configuration template: `cp config.py.sample config.py`
+1. Get a free Gemini API key from [Google AI Studio](https://aistudio.google.com/)
-2. Get a free Gemini API key from [Google AI Studio](https://aistudio.google.com/)
+2. Update `GEMINI_API_KEY` in `config.py`
-3. Edit `config.py` and replace `YOUR_GEMINI_API_KEY_HERE` with your actual key
+3. System will automatically use Gemini with rate limiting

-4. System will automatically use Gemini with rate limiting
+## LLM

-**Note**: The `config.py` file is excluded from git to protect your API keys.
-Never commit actual API keys to version control.
+PocketResearcher uses a lightweight local language model (LLM) to generate mathematical statements, suggest possible theorems, and attempt informal and formal proofs.
+The LLM is not expected to solve major open problems, but it demonstrates how AI can assist in mathematical exploration and reasoning.

 ## Memory